sorooshafiee/ADA-SAF-Project/Overview_of_work_done.md

 Steps were following:

 1. Read the tweets
 2. Split data into half month portions(We need to find events in each time frame.
-Events dont last long)
+Events doesn't last long)
 3. Choose the portion corresponding to the desired time(The most common topic of tweets in a time frame can belong to the events for that time)
 4. Find english tweets(there are 30 different languages used in tweets)